 Rehabilitation therapy plays a vital role in helping individuals regain their physical and mental abilities after an injury, illness, or surgery.
 Rehabilitation therapists evaluate patients, provide counseling, develop individualized treatment plans, provide therapy and education, and collaborate with other healthcare professionals to ensure comprehensive care.

-Rehabilitation services offers numerous benefits, including improved physical functioning, reduced pain, and increased independence and self-confidence.
-It is an essential part of healthcare that can significantly enhance patients’ quality of life and help them achieve their goals for recovery.
-In here, we discussed about what does a rehabilitation therapist do.
+Rehabilitation services offer numerous benefits, including improved physical functioning, reduced pain, and increased independence and self-confidence.
+They are an essential part of healthcare that can significantly enhance patients’ quality of life and help them achieve their recovery goals.
+Here, we discussed what a rehabilitation therapist does.